-In this article, I’d like to share with you two amazing fruits that have the ability to support digestion, lymphatic drainage, healthy arterial walls, and your entire cardiovascular system.
+Did you know there are two time-tested amazing fruits with the ability to maintain digestive health, lymphatic drainage, arterial walls, and your entire cardiovascular system?1,2

-The fruit of the Amla tree, called Indian Gooseberry or amalaki, along with the pomegranate fruit, have a long history as potent Ayurvedic herbs, and have recently become the focus of many scientific studies for the heart, arteries and fat metabolism.
+The fruit of the amla tree, also called Indian Gooseberry or amalaki, along with pomegranate, have a long history as potent Ayurvedic medicines, and have recently become the focus of many scientific studies on the heart, arteries, and fat metabolism.1,2

-Amalaki is well known as a natural source of vitamin C, which is an essential vitamin.
-While most forms of vitamin C can cause looser stools at high doses, amalaki can support healthy, firm stools, exemplifying the difference between a store-bought synthetic or extracted vitamin C and the natural, whole form of vitamin C found in amalaki.
-For years, I have been extremely impressed by amalaki’s incredible ability to support intestinal health and intestinal mucus levels that can compromise assimilation and detoxification pathways.
-(1)
+Amalaki is well-known as one of the most potent sources of vitamin C, an essential vitamin.
+While most forms of vitamin C will cause looser stools at high doses, amalaki can support healthy, firm stools, exemplifying the difference between store-bought synthetic or extracted vitamin C and the natural, whole form.
+For years, I have been extremely impressed by amalaki’s ability to support intestinal health and reduce intestinal mucus that compromises assimilation and detoxification pathways.1,3

 Healthy Cholesterol Levels

-Amalaki’s effect on the cardiovascular system has recently given this Ayurvedic fruit international attention.
-In the same way amalaki supports the gut, it also supports the body’s natural regulation of the endothelial linings of blood vessels and the normal proliferation of vascular of smooth muscle cells.
-(2-4) Amalaki has been shown to improve high-density lipoprotein (HDL) levels and lower triglycerides in human trials.
-(5)
+Amalaki’s effect on the cardiovascular system has given this Ayurvedic fruit international attention.
+In the same way amalaki supports the gut, it also supports normal function of the endothelial linings of blood vessels.1,4-6 Amalaki has been shown to improve high-density lipoprotein (HDL) levels and lower low-density lipoprotein (LDL) levels.1,7

-Other studies suggest that amalaki supports healthy blood pressure, better reactions to short-term stress, and balanced blood sugar, all of which are vital to maintaining optimal cardiovascular health.
-These studies suggest that amalaki provides unique and comprehensive support for heart and arterial health, perhaps earning it the title of the perfect herb for overall cardiovascular support.
+Other studies suggest amalaki supports healthy blood pressure, better reactions to mental stress, and healthy blood sugar, all of which lead to optimal cardiovascular health.
+These studies suggest that amalaki provides unique and comprehensive support for heart and arterial health, perhaps earning it the title perfect herb for cardiovascular support.

-Amalaki may help reduce AGEs (advanced glycation end-products) that have been implicated in many age-related health concerns.
-(6,7) AGEs are dangerous cross-links between proteins and excess sugars which can alter the function of protein throughout the body as we age.
-The lesser-known AGEs are now thought to be more problematic than free radicals, and are known to be the “smoking gun” found at the sites of many degenerative conditions associated with the aging process.
-(8-10)
+Amalaki may reduce blood sugar-related AGEs (advanced glycation end-products) implicated in many age-related health issues.1,8-9 AGEs are damaging cross-links between proteins and excess sugars, which alter the function of protein throughout the body.

-Good circulation and a healthy lining of the arterial walls play an important role in our ability to keep our hands and feet at the correct temperature.
-In one study, healthy volunteers underwent two “cold pressure” tests – one before amalaki supplementation, and one after.
-This test required putting their hands in very cold water for a set period of time.
-Doing so acutely compromises arterial endothelial function and raises blood pressure temporarily.
+Good circulation and healthy arterial wall lining play an important role in our ability to keep our hands and feet the correct temperature.
+In one study, healthy volunteers underwent two “cold pressure” tests: one before amalaki supplementation and one after.
+This test required putting their hands in very cold water.
+Doing so acutely compromises endothelial function and raises blood pressure temporarily.

-After the first test, the volunteers were supplemented with amalaki twice a day for 14 days.
+After the first test, volunteers were supplemented with amalaki twice a day for 14 days.
 All volunteers showed that same arterial stiffness and rise in blood pressure after the first cold pressure test.
 After 14 days, the amalaki group had a significant reduction of arterial stiffness (8%) as a measure of endothelial health and, compared to the placebo group, showed supported healthy blood pressure after the second cold pressure test.4

 Amalaki Dosage Suggestion

-Amalaki may support the healthy maintenance of the intestinal mucosa, lymphatic drainage, arterial walls, and the entire cardiovascular system with as little as 500 to 1000 mg per day.
+Amalaki may maintain health of intestinal mucosa, lymphatic drainage, arterial walls, and the entire cardiovascular system with as little as 500-1,000 mg per day (1-2 capsules).1

-Amalaki adds a nice tart/sour taste that can often replace lemon, lime or vinegar.
-As it can have a slight grainy texture when the powder is added dry foods, use it in watery foods or dissolve it in liquid first.
-Start with a small amount to find your preferred dose because adding too much can taste bitter to some people.
-Add 1/4-1/2 tsp of amalaki powder to the following foods:
+Amalaki adds a nice tart/sour taste that can often replace lemon, lime, or vinegar.
+As it can have a slightly grainy texture when the powder is added dry foods, use it in liquid foods or dissolve it in a bit of liquid first.
+Start with a small amount to find your preferred dose because adding too much can taste bitter to some.

-- Amalaki Mintade for 2 people: juice of 1 lemon, ¼-1/2 tsp of amalaki powder, sprig of chopped mint.
-Sweeten to taste with honey, agave or stevia.
+- Amalaki Mintade for two: juice of 1 lemon, ¼-½ tsp amalaki powder, sprig of chopped mint.
+Sweeten to taste with honey, agave, or stevia.